mapbender/mapbender-documentation/en/functions/basic/layertree.rst

 Workflow thematic Layertree
 -------------------------------

-In the following we walk through an exemplary configuration of a Layertree with advanced features such as the thematic layersets in three steps:
+In the following section, we walk through an exemplary configuration of a Layertree with advanced features, such as thematic layersets, in three steps:

 #.
 Configuration of multiple Layersets
 #.
 Configuration of the map ( Map element) to display the Layerset
 #.
 Configuration of the thematic Layertree itself

-In the example, we defined two Layerset with two instances each:
+In the example, we define two Layersets with two instances each:

 * Layerset Project NRW:
   * Instance `DTK50 NRW <https://www.wms.nrw.de/geobasis/wms_nw_dtk50?&REQUEST=GetCapabilities&SERVICE=WMS&VERSION=1.3.0>`_